Most scrotal masses require minimally invasive or no treatment, but some require medicine or more-serious procedures.

 A specialist in cancer treatment (oncologist) will recommend treatments based on whether the cancer is isolated to a testicle or has spread to other tissues in the body.
 Your age and overall health also are factors in choosing treatment options for testicular cancer.

-- Radical inguinal orchiectomy is a surgical procedure to remove the affected testicle and spermatic cord through an incision in the groin.
-This procedure is the primary treatment for testicular cancer.
-If the cancer has spread to lymph nodes in your abdomen, they also may be removed (lymph node dissection).
+- Radical inguinal orchiectomy.
+This is the primary treatment for testicular cancer.
+It's a surgical procedure to remove the affected testicle and spermatic cord through an incision in the groin.
+Lymph nodes in your abdomen also might be removed if the cancer has spread to them.

-- Radiation therapy uses high-dose X-rays or other high-energy radiation to kill cancer cells that may remain after removal of the affected testicle.
+- Radiation therapy.
+This type of therapy uses high-dose X-rays or other high-energy radiation to kill cancer cells that may remain after removal of the affected testicle.

-- Chemotherapy is a drug treatment that uses powerful chemicals to kill cancer cells.
+- Chemotherapy.
+This is a drug treatment that uses powerful chemicals to kill cancer cells.

-Most cases of testicular cancer can be cured, but close follow-up care is necessary to watch for possible recurring cancer.
+Most cases of testicular cancer can be cured, but follow-up care is necessary to watch for possible recurrences.